shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 As you see, C# code is longer, but usually it is easier to understand.
 The [code editor](xref:code_editor) can add `; () { }` automatically as you type, and has other code editing features that are much better than in QM.

 Automaticode has triggers to execute parts of a running script.
-Trigger types: hotkey, autotext, mouse, window; more in the future.
+Trigger types: hotkey, autotext, mouse, window, process, filesystem.
 Triggers also can be used to launch scripts, but differently than in QM.

 Automaticode does not have item types like "menu", "toolbar" and "autotext".
-Instead use classes popupMenu, floatingToolbar and AutotextTriggers.
+Instead use classes **popupMenu**, **toolbar** and **AutotextTriggers**.

-To create dialogs now can be used class wpfBuilder and snippet wpfSnippet.
+To create dialogs now can be used class **wpfBuilder** and snippet wpfSnippet.

 Currently Automaticode has only the most important tools for creating code.
 They are in the Code menu: recorder, find window/element/image, keys, regex, Windows API.
-More in the future.

 In Automaticode each script is a separate .cs file.
 [Read more](xref:Automaticode).